-- 6.1.1 The Contract Standing Orders govern the relationship between the PCC and the Chief Constable in relation to the entering into of contracts.
-The Standing Orders are joint Standing Orders with Norfolk such that the Norfolk and Suffolk police areas operate under the same Contract Standing Orders. - 6.1.2 The Contract Standing Orders are found at Appendix D to this Scheme.
+- 6.1.1.
+The Contract Standing Orders govern the relationship between the PCC, and the Chief Constable and others in relation to the entering into of contracts.
+The Standing Orders are joint Standing Orders with Norfolk such that the Norfolk and Suffolk police areas operate under the same Contract Standing Orders.
+The PCC and Chief Constable have entered into a collaboration agreement with their counterparts for the police areas of Bedfordshire, Cambridgeshire, Essex, Hertfordshire, Kent and Norfolk in relation to procurement.
+In this agreement a common set of Contract Standing Orders have been agreed for the seven police areas.
+They are called the Seven Force Procurement Contract Standing Orders. - 6.1.2.
+The Seven Force Contract Standing Orders are found at Appendix C to this scheme.

-7.0 DECISION-MAKING AND ACCOUNTABILITY FRAMEWORK
+7. DECISION-MAKING AND ACCOUNTABILITY FRAMEWORK

-7.1.1 The Police Reform and Social Responsibility Act 2011 sets out the functions and responsibilities of the PCC.
-This decision-making and accountability framework details the arrangements to enable the PCC to make robust, well-informed and transparent decisions and hold the chief constable to account.
+7.1.1.
+The Police Reform and Social Responsibility Act 2011 sets out the functions and responsibilities of the PCC.
+This decision-making and accountability framework details the arrangements to enable the PCC to make robust, well-informed and transparent decisions and hold the Chief Constable to account.
 The framework includes arrangements for providing information to assist the Police and Crime Panel in its role to scrutinise the decisions and actions of the PCC.
 The framework applies to decision-making by the PCC and those exercising delegated authority on behalf of the PCC.

-7.2 Meetings Structure
+7.2.
+Meetings Structure

-7.2.1 The PCC is able to make decisions at any time.
+7.2.1.
+The PCC is able to make decisions at any time.
 Decisions made by the PCC and those exercising delegated authority on behalf of the PCC must comply with the formalities set out below.
 In order to transact business transparently and effectively, the following distinct types of meeting will take place.

-7.2.2 PCC and Chief Constable (not in public)
+7.2.2.
+PCC and Chief Constable (not in public)